 CoPilot GPS is an app that should help you safely navigate when towing your caravan.
 It's not free; there's an annual subscription.

-Before we got a caravan, the thought of towing one wasn’t something I particularly relished.
+Before we got a caravan, I didn't particularly relish the thought of towing one.
 However, after trying out towing with the Camping and Caravanning Club, it was much more comfortable than feared.

-Now, with years of towing and thousands of miles, we’ve encountered a lot of different situations on the roads.
+With years of towing and thousands of miles, we've encountered many situations on the roads.

 What can make a break your trip with the caravan is the route.
-Especially as a lot of great campsites are in remote rural areas, with narrow lanes and sharp turns, and not somewhere where reversing back out is going to be viable.
+Especially as many great campsites are in remote rural areas, with narrow lanes and sharp turns, and not somewhere reversing back out is going to be viable.